darccio/zas/README.md

 ## Roadmap

+* i18n: automatic translation and helper method to build i18n URLs.

-Currently there are no new features planned.
+No more features are currently planned.
 Feel free to open an issue if you think Zas should do something specific in its core.

 ## Contact me